ylimem/ed/_texts/pensioner.md

 ---

 - ALTHOUGH I shelter from the rain
+- Under a broken tree,
 Under a broken tree,
-My chair was nearest to the fire
+- My chair was nearest to the fire
-In every company
+- In every company
-That talked of love or politics,
+- That talked of love or politics,
-Ere Time transfigured me.
+- Ere Time transfigured me.
-Though lads are making pikes again
+- Though lads are making pikes again
 For some conspiracy,
 And crazy rascals rage their fill
 At human tyranny,